-Record (if available).
+Record.
 For an immunization appt. call Interior Health at

 For the first few months, you’ll learn a LOT of French!
 Listening, talking, reading and writing will help you learn the language.
 Your bilingual teacher will teach all the subjects in French.
 The teacher will use a lot of expression and actions to help you understand.

 At first you’ll speak to your new classmates in English, but before too long, you’ll feel comfortable using French to learn and have fun at school.